 As it enters its third decade, The World’s 50 Best Restaurants is set to bask in some Mediterranean sunshine and soak up some cutting-edge culture come June 2023.
-50 Best’s flagship series of culinary events will be hosted throughout the city, region and province of Valencia, culminating in the much-anticipated unveiling of the annual ranking at the gala awards ceremony, which will take place within its stunning City of Arts and Sciences architectural complex.
+50 Best’s flagship series of culinary events will be hosted throughout the city, region and province of Valencia, culminating on Tuesday 20th June in the much-anticipated unveiling of the annual ranking at the gala awards ceremony, which will take place within its stunning City of Arts and Sciences architectural complex.

 As the official host destination, Spain’s third-largest city will welcome renowned chefs, restaurateurs and culinary stars from across the globe, as well as food-loving gourmets from near and far seeking a dose of gastronomic and cultural inspiration.
 As well as the awards ceremony itself, Valencia will be home to a series of 50 Best Signature Sessions, where leading chefs collaborate with the finest local restaurants to create one-night-only dining experiences.
 Tickets for the 50 Best Signature Sessions will be open to the public, with booking details revealed nearer to the time.

 The 21st edition of The World's 50 Best Restaurants will be unveiled in Valencia in June 2023